liammailley/idm231-ltm59/README.md

 - Ari: Flamin' Hot
 - Vir: Chile Limon
 - Aqu: Salt and Pepper
 - Sag: Baked
 - Tau: Kettle Cooked

 ## Description paragraphs

 ### Original

 Others might be tempted to call Original &quot;boring&comma;&quot; or &quot;plain&comma;&quot; or &quot;just potatoes and salt.&quot; But that&apos;s the thing- you KNOW you&apos;re just potatoes and salt.
 And you&apos;re proud of it.
-Because what you&apos;re doing with just potatoes and salt is sometimes 10x better than what those seasoning dudes are doing.
+Because what you&apos;re doing with just potatoes and salt is 10x better than what those seasoning dudes are doing.
 You&apos;re also the only flavor my little brother will eat&comma; so&comma; uh&comma; go wild with that info I guess.

 ### Lightly Salted